• Skip to primary navigation

 …which is why you need this:

 Yes, you need a digital meat thermometer.
 Using this allows you to pull your steaks out of the oven without ever once having to open the oven door to check their progress.
-This is one of my favorite items in the kitchen and at under $20 there is really no excuse why everyone shouldn’t have one.
-Say goodbye to rubber chicken, ruined Thanksgiving turkeys and overcooked steaks.
-This one piece of equipment will result in more successful meals than anything else you can buy.

-After the steak reaches your desired level of doneness, remove it from the oven and let it rest for 5 minutes.
+After the steak reaches your desired level of doneness, remove it from the oven and let the steak rest for 5 minutes.
 Why?
 Because if you cut into it now the juices will come running out and your steak won’t be nearly as moist and succulent as it could be.
 You already put in all this effort to make a great meal, don’t ruin it now.

-Cooking frozen steak
+Cooking frozen steak.

 Steak Toppings